 We all want to make sure that baby sleeps for long, restorative stretches.
-And let's face it, we can't function without a good amount of shut-eye either!
+And let's face it, we can't function without a good amount of shut-eye either - the cost of sleep deprivation are well documented!
 Where babe sleeps and what’s happening in the room can make a huge difference to the quality of the sleep they’re getting.
 Here, we’ve listed our top 6 baby sleep environment tips to help everyone get a little extra snooze time.

 Experts agree that making sure your baby’s sleep environment stays between 18 and 20 degrees (celcius, that’s approx. 68 degrees farenheit) will ensure that they are not too hot or too cold.
 Even if your baby is dressed warmly in bed, breathing in cold air can cause them to wake through the night.
 Likewise, higher temperatures can lead to overheating, which has been linked to SIDS.